-Even if we are able to meet the initial requirements for the listing of our common stock on the NASDAQ Capital Market, we cannot assure you that we will be able to comply with standards necessary to maintain a listing of our common stock on the NASDAQ Capital Market.
+Even though our common stock has been approved for listing on the NASDAQ Capital Market, we cannot assure you that we will be able to comply with standards necessary to maintain a listing of our common stock on the NASDAQ Capital Market.
 Our failure to meet the continuing listing requirements may result in our common stock being delisted from the NASDAQ Capital Market.